MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-rm-web-app-deployment.md

 ### War Deploy

-Creates a .war deployment package and deploys the file content to the **wwwroot** folder or **webapps** folder of the App Service in Azure.
+Expects a .war deployment package and deploys the file content to the **wwwroot** folder or **webapps** folder of the App Service in Azure.

 ## Troubleshooting